lamini-ai/llm-classifier/README.md

-# LaminiClassifier - Instantly classify data with [Lamini](https://lamini.ai) & Llama 2
+# LLM Classifier - Instantly classify data with [Lamini](https://lamini.ai) & Llama 2

 Train a new classifier with just a prompt.